Spine Surgeons conducting surgery for Cervical Foraminal Stenosis

 • Observation: In mild cases with no significant symptoms, a “watch-and-wait” approach may be adopted, with periodic monitoring to assess any progression.

-• Surgery: Surgical intervention may be considered in cases of severe kyphoscoliosis or when conservative measures prove ineffective.
+• Surgical Intervention: Surgical intervention will be recommended in cases of severe kyphoscoliosis or when conservative measures prove ineffective.
 Surgical procedures aim to correct the spinal curvature, stabilize the spine, and alleviate symptoms.

 Time to Recuperate: